Cheese-S/Bluepage/backendAPI.md

         - result: result (see above link)
       - 400
         - does not match schema
-        - invalid query
-        - content does not exist
-        - Non owner attempting to get a unpublished content
     - User does not exist
       - 401
         - error: String